abiliokrismanuel/Cra-react-deploy/README.md

 # cra-react-deploy
-Try to deploy whit heroku
+Try to deploy with heroku